CDrummond/musly-server/README.md

 The API will try query Musly for 25 times the specified `count` tracks (default of 5) for each supplied seed track.
 (This is to allow for filtering on genre, etc).
-Initally the API will ignore musly tracks from the same artist or album of the seed tracks (and any previous in the list).
-If, because of this filtering, there are less than the requested amount then the highest similarty tracks from the filtered-out list are chosen.
+Initally the API will ignore musly tracks from the same artist or album of the seed tracks (and any previous in the list, and the last 10 `ignore` tracks).
+If, because of this filtering, there are less than the requested amount then the highest similarty tracks from the filtered-out lists are chosen.
 Finally all tracks are sorted by similarity, with the most similar first.

 Metadata for tracks is stored in an SQLite database, this has an `ignore` column which if set to `1` will cause the API to not use this track if it is returned